-• Kubernetes Cluster: The size and topology of the Kubernetes cluster are determined based on the expected load and redundancy requirements.
+- Kubernetes Cluster: The size and topology of the Kubernetes cluster are determined based on the expected load and redundancy requirements.
 Typically, a Kubernetes cluster in production environments should have at least three master nodes to ensure high availability, and multiple worker nodes to handle varying workloads.
-The distribution of these nodes can be aligned to provide resilience against hardware and network failures.

-- Lightbits Cluster: For the Lightbits cluster, it is recommended to have a minimum of four nodes to ensure robust performance and high availability.
+The distribution of these nodes can be aligned to provide resilience against hardware and network failures. - Lightbits Cluster: For the Lightbits cluster, it is recommended to have a minimum of four nodes to ensure robust performance and high availability.
 Each node should run a stable and secure Linux distribution, such as RHEL 8+, AlmaLinux 8+, or Rocky Linux 8+.
-The network configuration is crucial for maintaining high throughput and resilience: - Network Interface Cards (NICs): Each node should be equipped with 2 x single-port 100GbE NICs.
+The network configuration is crucial for maintaining high throughput and resilience: - Network Interface Cards (NICs): Each node should be equipped with 2 x dual-port 100GbE NICs if configuring the cluster with dual instances.
+For a single instance configuration, 2 x single-port 100GbE NICs are sufficient.
 This setup ensures ample bandwidth and network redundancy, crucial for handling high data volumes and providing continuous service without disruptions. - Bonding Configuration: Network bonding is highly recommended, as it enhances the fault tolerance and increases the availability of the network interface by bonding two or more network interfaces together.
 This is particularly important in high-availability (HA) environments where network reliability is paramount but not a requirement.